 What are the steps of IVF?

-Fertilisation should then occur several hours later and is assessed the morning after the egg collection; on average we expect 50-60% of eggs to fertilise normally.
-Great care is taken to keep your fertilised eggs (now termed embryos) in optimal conditions for development, with minimal disturbance and careful monitoring of the incubators and culture media they are grown in
+The eggs are placed in culture dishes before being mixed with your partner’s or donor sperm, which has been suitably prepared.
+Fertilisation should then occur several hours later and is assessed the morning after egg collection; on average we expect about 60% of eggs to fertilise normally.
+Great care is taken to keep your fertilised eggs (now termed embryos) in optimal conditions for development, with minimal disturbance and careful monitoring of the incubators and culture media they are grown in.

 The embryos are assessed on the appropriate days after egg collection (see embryo grading), and one or two of the embryos that are judged best quality are replaced inside your uterus at embryo transfer.
 This is a simple procedure that requires no sedation.
 Any good quality remaining embryos can be frozen and used in future cycles.

 You’ll then have to wait for about two weeks before you can take a pregnancy test.
 We know that this is a stressful time and therefore we offer free counselling if you and/or your partner wish to talk to someone.
 Pregnancies as a result of IVF continue in the normal way.

 What is ICSI?

 ICSI (Intracytoplasmic sperm injection) allows us to inject a sperm directly into an egg, increasing the chance of successful fertilisation for couples who don’t have sufficient good quality sperm for regular IVF.
 From a patient’s point of view, ICSI is much the same as IVF – it’s what happens in the laboratory that differs.
 Each mature egg is injected with a single sperm under a high-powered microscope, using a fine glass needle.
 Following the fertilisation check, ICSI embryos are grown in the lab and used in exactly the same manner as those from IVF.